 If you’ve not seen this video before, it is hilarious – the Troll high-fiving photo posers.

 Buying tickets: You can book tickets to the Leaning Tower here.
 You need to choose the date of visit.
-You have a booking window between 20 to 12 days before your visit and if you are visiting in peak season, you’d be advised to book online in advance.
-Otherwise you can buy them on arrival but expect a queue.
+You have a booking window between 20 to 1 days before your visit and if you are visiting in peak season, you’d be advised to book online in advance.
+Otherwise you can buy tickets on arrival but expect a queue.

 Fun fact: Did you know the Leaning Tower has tilted an extra millimetre every year since construction and is currently 4.47 metres off where it should be (more than 5 degrees).